 - Placing a child in a situation where harm is likely to occur

 - Intentional mental injury to a child causing depression, anxiety, or fear

 - Sexual misconduct

-If we are defending you in court, you have the benefit of working with attorneys who understand false allegations and have successfully defended against them in family law cases, in CPS initiated Petitions and in criminal cases.
+You do not have to face accusations of child abuse, neglect, or injury alone.
+Our experienced Michigan child abuse defense attorney and supporting legal team can help you stand up for yourself and your right to raise and live with your children.
+Our attorneys have successfully handled thousands of court cases, consultations, and charge-preventing interventions involving both CPS workers and law enforcement.
+If we are defending you in court, you have the benefit of working with attorneys who understand false allegations and have successfully defeated them in family law cases, in CPS initiated Petitions, and in criminal cases.